sparkflows/sparkflows-docs/docs/aws/kinesis.rst

 Pushing data to Kinesis
 -----------

 AWS provides a Kinesis Data Generator.
-I can be configured for pushing random data in specified format to Kinesis.
+It can be configured for pushing random data in specified format to Kinesis.

 https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html